-3.4 PRELIMINARY APPLICATION (PRE-APPLICATION) TO PH & PLACEMENT ON WAITING LIST applicable, applicants will be placed on the applicable waiting list.
-Appendix D contains a listing of properties and the applicable waiting lists which are used to fill vacant units.
+3.4 PRELIMINARY APPLICATION (PRE-APPLICATION) TO PH & PLACEMENT ON WAITING LIST

 The purpose of the pre-application is to collect information needed to place applicants on the appropriate waiting lists based on developments selected by applicants.
 Interviews are not conducted as part of the pre-application process.
 If an applicant does not select specific developments, HABC will place the applicant on the centrally administered First Available Waiting List.